 Robert L. Stahl, M.D., Director

-Jennifer Pye, Curator of Collections, Monhegan Museum
+Jennifer Pye, Chief Curator, Monhegan Museum

 Judy Thibeau, Tebo Marketing & Design, Web Designer